FREQUENTLY ASKED QUESTIONS

 They are your sessions.
 You can pose with your fiancee, your dog, kids, it’s completely up to you.
 A popular option is for a bride to schedule an engagement session, a bridal session with the dress, and sometimes a Boudoir session for a romantic gift to her husband.
 You are only limited by your imagination.
 Hey, book an engagement session at SIX FLAGS!!
 I love roller coasters!

 Although I use one of the largest and most professional print labs for my wedding albums, this is something that I don’t have control over.
 I spend a week or two designing an album that reflects your unique personality, and tells the story of the wedding.
-The albums will ship within 7 business days from the time that I upload the pictures to them.
+The albums will ship within three weeks from the time that I upload the pictures to them.
 They’ve never let me down… yet.
-On average, you’ll receive your album within 4 weeks of your ceremony.
+On average, you’ll receive your album within 8 weeks of your ceremony.

 I’ve recently changed the way that I handle the wedding contract.
 Being the computer geek that I am, all my contracts are done electronically on my iPad.
 When we meet to discuss the details of the wedding, you’ll sign the iPad electronically, and it emails a PDF copy of your contract with both of our signatures on it.
 Everything on the contract is in plain language.
 It’s a standard contract for wedding photography.